AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 ---

 This post explores how Apple’s ScreenCaptureKit handles HDR screen recording.
-If you notice any errors or have suggestions, please [open an issue](https://github.com/AndrewKeYanzhe/andrewkeyanzhe.github.io/issues) on this website’s GitHub repository.
+If you notice any errors or have suggestions, feel free to [open an issue](https://github.com/AndrewKeYanzhe/andrewkeyanzhe.github.io/issues) on this website’s GitHub repository.

 **TL;DR**
 - Use `captureHDRStreamCanonicalDisplay` for recordings without tonemapping.